LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 but also Interfaces, Classes, Methods, the relationships between them, and workflow information on their invocation.
 Its extension, the Core Ontology of Software Components (COSC), moves closer to the topic of this article by describing interfaces and protocols of components.
 Similar in scope is the [Software Engineering Ontology Network (SEON)](cite:cites ruy2016seon), which consolidates multiple ontologies for the Software Engineering field.
-It includes a higher Core and Foundational layer, as well as multiple Domain-specific ontologies.
+It includes a higher Core and Foundational layer, as well as multiple domain-specific ontologies.
 Of particular interest is their Software Ontology (SwO) that captures the different artifacts in software.
 In general, both ontologies (or suites) view software from a <q>network of communicating concepts</q> perspective.
 This allows for exhaustive descriptions of complex software systems, but is not suited for describing class instances or aspects of modular programming (e.g., package dependencies).

 ### Dependency Injection frameworks
-The large spectrum of existing Dependency Injection frameworks indicates a high-demand for such systems.
+The large spectrum of existing Dependency Injection frameworks indicates a high demand for such systems.
 Dependency Injection considers every software component as independent, and all other components they depend on should be provided by an external source.
 A single component is only aware about how these dependencies can be used,